nikolina-milincevic/python-apps/README.md

 My project 7 = one selects options (GDP, Happines, Generosity) from 2 selectboxes and gets a scatter plot of selected variables.
 Data is read from an external excel file. \
 My project 8 = for a given folder with text files of diary entries, the app shows a graph of positivity and negativity scores for text tone.\
 My project (in app9) = interface that turns on the camera and writes time and day of the week in the corner of the video.\
-My project (in app10) = scraping info about average temperature in the world, saving this to a text file, and making an interface which shows the dates and temperatures graphically.
+My project (in app10) = scraping info about average temperature in the world, saving this to a text file, and making an interface which shows the dates and temperatures graphically. \
+My project (in app11) = small application using oop, without interface, that gives the list of items available to buy and makes a pdf receipt (invoice) after selecting item to buy.